 - If you notice a bigger rpm drop and the engine idle smooths out, your PCV valve might be stuck open.

-- If you don't feel vacuum at your fingertip, check the valve and hoses for gunk obstructing air flow.
+- If you don't feel vacuum at your fingertip, check the valve and hoses for gunk obstructing airflow.
 Clean the PCV valve and hoses with lacquer thinner and a thin hose brush, if necessary.

-- Wait for about one minute.
+- On some engines, access to the PCV valve is difficult.
+In these models, you can remove the engine oil dipstick and seal the dipstick tube opening with a piece of tape.
+With the engine at idle, remove the cap from the oil filler on the valve cover.
+Then place a thin piece of cardboard over the opening.
+Wait for about one minute.
 You'll notice vacuum suctioning and holding the paper against the opening.
 Otherwise, there's a leak in the system, or the system is clogged.
-Check the condition of the hoses, hose connections and grommet.
+Check the condition of the hoses, hose connections, and grommet.

 Maintaining the PCV System